Home

 • occasional copywriting

-What difficulties do you encounter in your role as a designer?
+What difficulties do you encounter in your role?

 The biggest difficulties usually occur within the gaps of the questions not asked.
 They are within the scope curveballs or unforeseen technical challenges that may come at various times.
 That's why it's so important to ask the right questions before the project officially starts, at the beginning, and throughout the duration of a project.
 I continuously work to improve my discovery process and ask more meaningful and insightful questions.